Minerva Mayor's Court

 Proof of Insurance & Financial Responsibility

-State of Ohio law requires that everyone must provide proof of insurance when requested by a law enforcement officer.
+Ohio law requires everyone provide proof of insurance when requested, by a Law Enforcement Officer.

-Proof of insurance is required on the vehicle that you were driving on the date and time you were cited.
+Proof of insurance is required for the vehicle that you were driving on the date & time you were cited.
 Failure to provide proof of insurance will result in the suspension of your drivers license for a period of not less than 90 days through the Bureau of Motor Vehicles.

 Court Process and Plea Descriptions